The Colonel (Monty Python): Other appearances

-The Colonel has made appearances in Monty Python Live at the Hollywood Bowl, at Pink Floyd's 1975 concert at Knebworth UK, and in a May 1982 episode of Saturday Night Live in which the character is used to comment on NBC's earlier refusal to air a commercial (featuring Chapman as the Colonel) for the Amnesty International benefit The Secret Policeman's Other Ball.
+The Colonel has made appearances in And Now for Something Completely Different (1971), Monty Python Live at the Hollywood Bowl (1982), at Pink Floyd's 1975 concert at Knebworth, UK, and in a May 1982 episode of Saturday Night Live where Chapman, as The Colonel, interrupts a sketch that he accuses of being "ripped off of Monty Python."
+Later in the same episode, Chapman appeared on the show's Weekend Update segment to comment on [and mock] NBC's earlier refusal to air a commercial featuring Chapman as the Colonel for the Amnesty International benefit The Secret Policeman's Other Ball.

 Archive footage of the Colonel was used in Monty Python Live (Mostly) for 2014.

 The surviving members of Monty Python sent a "boot-shaped floral arrangement" to Graham Chapman's funeral, which included the phrase "stop us if we're all getting too silly", in recognition of his role as The Colonel.